 You can definitely go to Heaven with tattoos.
 The appearance of your skin has no bearing on your eternal destination.
 There is only one requirement to enter Heaven.
 You must be declared righteous (perfect, holy) by receiving God’s free gift of salvation through the death of His Son, Jesus, who died on the cross in your place.

 But permanently marking your skin with ink is a big decision.
-The subject of tattoos is a controversial one, some churches take a firm stance on it and others aren’t bothered at all.
+The subject of tattoos is a controversial one, some churches take a firm stance on it (ever wonder why people with tattoos might be hesitant to go to church) and others aren’t bothered at all.
 Who’s right?
 What does The Bible say?
 Let’s take a closer look.

-There is one specific mention of tattoos in the Old Testament that people often quote when the subject of tattoos comes up.
+There is one specific mention of tattoos in the Bible that people often quote when the subject of tattoos comes up:

 You shall not make any cuts on your body for the dead or tattoo yourselves: I am the Lord.Leviticus 19:28 (ESV)